 Politics, Porcelain and Revolution: A Discussion and Demonstration with Ceramicist Michelle Erickson

 Internationally acclaimed artist Michelle Erickson has created exquisite ceramic pieces for the major motion picture The Patriot, HBO’s series John Adams, and even for Her Majesty Queen Elizabeth II.
 Now she is joining the Museum of the American Revolution to showcase her scholarship and craftsmanship with a special evening program on Thursday, Dec.
 6 and a live ceramic demonstration on Saturday, Dec.
 8. The Museum will continue the ceramics-themed weekend with a create-your-own ice cream bowl workshop, in partnership with The Clay Studio, on Sunday, Dec.
 9, 2018.

 What can a life tell us about an era?
-Next fall, the Museum of the American Revolution will present its first international loan exhibition, "Redcoat & Revolutions: Richard St. George in America and Ireland," anchored by two significant portraits painted by English artist Thomas Gainsborough and Irish artist Hugh Douglas Hamilton.
+Next fall, the Museum of the American Revolution will present its first international loan exhibition, "Cost of Revolution: The Life and Death of an Irish Soldier," anchored by two significant portraits painted by English artist Thomas Gainsborough and Irish artist Hugh Douglas Hamilton.

 Treasured family heirlooms that once belonged to Alexander and Elizabeth Schuyler Hamilton are now on display at Philadelphia’s Museum of the American Revolution.
 They are on loan from Douglas Hamilton, the fifth great-grandson of Alexander Hamilton.